franciscogouveia/hapi-rbac/README.md

 }
 ```

-Then, this user meets all the target requirements and can access the route.
+Then, the rule or policy with the configured target will be evaluated.

 But, if the logged in user has one of the following `request.auth.credentials` documents: